Mehul2203/Data534-Project/README.md

    * anytime
    * testthat

+**Functions Used**

+   * git_stats - This is the main function which returns the stats of user in terms of additions, commits, deletions for the requested repository by the end user.
+In addition to that it also gives the option of showing visualization/trends/time series plots of additions,commits, deletions of the github user for the requested repository by the end user.

+Parameter: repo_name -> it is the repository name for which the user wants to analyze the data.

+   * adds_per_user - It is the function which returns the stats of user in terms of additions for the requested repository by the end user.

+Parameter: current_user -> the user name for which user wants to analyze the data.

+   * deletes_per_user - It is the function which returns the stats of user in terms of deletions for the requested repository by the end user.

+Parameter: current_user -> the user name for which user wants to analyze the data
+   * patchwork
+   * anytime
+   * testthat

 **Lecture:** M-W 9:30-11:00 on Canvas Zoom link (and in person once permitted) <br>
 **Lab:** Thursday 1:30 p.m. to 3:30 p.m. <br>
 **Office Hours** Thursday 3:30-4:30 on Canvas Zoom link (and in person once permitted) <br>